-Define evaluation criteria on the basis of categories of staff and at different levels to avoid gender bias in recruitment

-GAP Principle (s) Timing (at least by year's quarter/semester)

-(-/+) 10.
-Non (discrimination
+Action 24 Define evaluation criteria on the basis of categories of staff and at different levels to avoid gender bias in recruitment GAP Principle(s) Timing (at least by year's quarter/semester) and at americal levels to avoid gender blas in restainment (-/+) 10.
+Non discrimination

+(-/+) 28.
+Career development

 (-/+) 27.
-Gend er balance
+Gender balance

-(-/+) 28.
-Caree er development

-Re sponsib le Unit Indicator(s) / Target(s)

-Equality Diversity

-plan Related services HRD Guide to limiting selection bias